aikopras/RSbus/extras/BasicOperation-CheckPolling.md

 - In case of TCB-based counting, we use the `TCBx_CNT` register that is updated every time the TCBx receives a (RS-bus) clock pulse.

 #### What to do during the silence period ####
 As shown in the figure below, we only become active if `timeIdle` is equal to 3 or, in case a parity error is detected, `timeIdle` is equal to 5.
-In case of a parity error the `parityErrors` counter will be increased, and the `parityErrorFlag` will be set.
+In case of a parity error the `parityErrors` counter will be increased.
 The main program may monitor the `parityErrors` counter, and if this counter is regularly increased there may be a problem with the RS-bus.
-Possible causes include cabling problems, but it can also be that two feedback decoders use the same RS-bus address.
+Possible causes include cabling problems, external interference but it can also be that two feedback decoders use the same RS-bus address.
-The `parityErrorFlag` indicates if there was a parity error during the last cycle.
-The main sketch can check this flag, and in case the flag is set the decoder may resend the last feedback message, provided this message was send in the previous cycle.
-The `parityErrorFlag` will automatically be cleared after the next polling cycle.
 ![checkPolling](Approach-Timing-3.png)
 ```
 switch (rsISR.timeIdle) {                        // See figures above